Skip to content

 CMO Profile - Your Operating System

-What Is the CMO Profile?#
+What Is the CMO Profile?

 Your CMO profile is a structured set of operating rules stored in your personal mind.
-It tells Coppermind how you like output formatted, what decisions you want autonomy on, which anti-patterns to watch for, how your team is structured, and what quality checks matter to you.
+It tells Armbrain how you like output formatted, what decisions you want autonomy on, which anti-patterns to watch for, how your team is structured, and what quality checks matter to you.

 Think of it as the difference between hiring an assistant who follows a generic playbook versus one who has worked with you for six months and knows your preferences cold.

-When to Set This Up#
+When to Set This Up

 Set up your profile after completing the initial activation interview (see the Personal Mind Activation guide).
 The activation interview captures who you are.
 The CMO profile captures how you work.